 "Good communication is the bridge between confusion and clarity"

 Effective communication is crucial to ensure effective learning.
-Learn, impart and listen to ensure that the communication gaps are filled.
+Learn, impart and listen to ensure that organizations overcome communication gaps.